 - Ignoring “mobile-first”

 So, what’s happening in customer experience in 2021 and beyond?
 Let’s find out.

 How to Make Customer Experience Better In 2021?

 Unfortunately, many companies still believe that creating a quality product equals providing an exceptional customer experience.
 That’s not always the case.
-You can create a bug-free product, using the latest technologies, but fail to manage a particular communication channel and as a result, make it harder for customers to communicate with your brand.
+You can create a bug-free product using the latest technologies but fail to manage a particular communication channel and, as a result, make it harder for customers to communicate with your brand.
 In this case, we’re talking about digital customer experience or DX.
-While CX is how your customers perceive all of their interactions with your business, DX is how they interact with your brand on digital channels (websites, apps, and emails).
+While CX is how your customers perceive their interactions with your business, DX is how they interact with your brand on digital channels (websites, apps, and emails).
 It’s worth noting that we no longer live in a world where customers separate their experiences in digital and non-digital terms.
-They want to easily access products in any possible and most convenient way.
+They want to access products in any possible and most convenient way easily.

 So, let's take a look at a few steps that will help you to improve customer experience:

 Ok, let’s admit it: we can’t live without our smartphones anymore.
 Gone are the days when the desktop and PCs were the most popular ways to access the web.